After saving his own life with a repurposed drug, a professor reviews every drug being tried against Covid-19. Here's what he's found - KTVZ

 The doctor and researcher remains immune compromised and won’t take risks with the coronavirus.

 He hasn’t set foot in a building other than his home since March 13.
-And his life still relies on siltuximab and chemotherapy infusions administered monthly through a chest port.
+And his life still relies on infusions administered monthly through a chest port.

 “I’m reminded every time I touch the port in my chest of the cytokine storms I had,” he said.
 “I want so badly to solve (Covid-19) the way I did with Castleman.
 I have the same sense of urgency.”